SAP-samples/teched2024-XP280/exercises/ex0/README.md

 If you created a new trial account, you could delete the existing subaccount from the global account, so that you start from an empty global account

-If you have already been working with your SAP BTP trial account, make sure that the enttilements for the following services/application and plan combinations are available:
+If you have already been working with your SAP BTP trial account, make sure that the entitlements for the following services/application and plan combinations are available:

 | Service/Application | Plan |
 |---                  |---